Board of Health

 Criminal Investigation Section

-The Criminal Investigative Section is supervised by Lt Doug Adams, and staffed by six police officers, who are assigned to the Investigative Section.
+Supervised by Lt.
+Jeanette McFee and staffed by police officers who are assigned to the Investigative Section.
 Officers selected for assignment to the Criminal Investigation Section are chosen for their knowledge, skills and abilities they exhibited as patrol officers and for their desire to do the specific job for which they have applied.
 Members of the Investigative Section receive extensive specialized training to help develop them into capable interviewers and investigators.

 All investigators are highly schooled in such areas as death investigations, crime scenes, fingerprinting, evidence handling, forensics, court presentations, surveillance, interviewing, etc. Each investigator has specific additional areas that are assigned to each investigator, such as evidence room processing, pawnshop detail, domestic violence/sex crimes, crime prevention, department photography background screening, forensics', business, crimes, drug unit,